Ducks and Geese, Pacific Northwest

-Surf Scoter Ducks are found on all parts of the BC Coastal Region.
+Surf Scoter Ducks are found on all parts of the Pacific Northwest Coastal Region.
 Ducks who are not breeders anymore will stay on the coast year round.

 Male Surf Scoter Ducks are entirely black with a white patch on the forehead and a larger white triangle on the back of the neck, they have large bills, that bulge where it joins the head, they black feathers extending to near the nostrils.